How to Demonstrate the Value of L&D and Secure Your Budget in 2026

 Investing in the development of existing employees is much more cost-effective than hiring new ones, so demonstrate how your training saves the business money and stress by reducing employee churn and re-hire costs.

-Let's acknowledge that L&D can be a bit of a nebulous concept to those who aren't directly involved in it!
-A wide range of activities, from face-to-face training sessions and digital learning, to coaching and mentoring programmes means it's not always easy for others to understand exactly what we do.
+Let's acknowledge that L&D can be a bit of a nebulous concept to those who aren't directly involved in it.
+A wide range of activities, from face-to-face training sessions and digital learning to coaching and mentoring programmes, means it's not always easy for others to understand exactly what you do.

 When you're presenting your results or maybe making a case for more funding, talk about how your work impacts the bottom line – after all, most businesses are about profitability, so how does L&D deliver that?